HOME • SEARCH • EMAIL • ABOUT

 Botany

-Mali is a shrub with straight branches.
+Mali is a shrub or small tree, up to 10 meters high.
 Leaves are pinnate or tripinnate, 90 to 120 centimeters long.
 Leaflets are extremely variable in size and shape.
-Flowers are greenish-white.
-Fruit is small.
+Flowers are greenish-white, sepals 2 to 3 by 3 to 4 millimeters, smooth to pubescent.
+Fruit is a small berry, dark purple to black, 5 to 10 millimeters in diameter, and 6-seeded.

 Distribution